archivd/interview-prep/resources/markdowns/gen-ai_role_questions.md

     <summary><strong>Vector embeddings, searching using vectors and different chunking strategies</strong></summary>
     <br>
     <p>
     Vector embeddings transform complex data—like sentences or images—into dense numerical arrays that capture semantic meaning, enabling models to represent similarity in a geometric space.
-For example, “Paris” and “France’s capital” would have similar vector representations.
+For example, "Paris" and "France’s capital" would have similar vector representations.
 When searching, a query input is embedded and compared to stored vectors in a database using metrics like cosine or Euclidean distance to surface the most semantically similar results.
     </p>
     <p>
     Chunking strategies determine how documents are divided before embedding and indexing.
 Fixed-size chunking slices text into blocks by word or character count, but may split meaningful phrases.
 Sentence-level or paragraph chunking preserves semantic units but can create uneven chunks.
 Recursive or overlap-based chunking, such as a sliding window approach, retains context across chunk boundaries, improving retrieval’s ability to capture multi-sentence relations.
 The chosen method directly affects semantic retrieval granularity, context recall, and performance.